 Written by Tony Husband and drawn by Clive Collins, Maggie Pie Collector of Weird Things had been a semi-regular in the early issues of the comic but her most recent appearance before now was back in #14.
 She would only appear a few more times (twice more in the comic and once in the first annual) and given how the theme includes hobbies she just had to be present in this one.
 Not only did she get her usual (well, unusual) story page, she also presented us with this guide to stamp collecting.

 There’s some special news in the middle of the comic.
-Throughout its life (and after) OiNK’s team would produce four holiday/summer specials, two annuals, the Smokebusters issue for schools in the north of England and the Crash computer magazine edition.
+Throughout its life (and after) OiNK would produce a variety of holiday specials, books and special editions.
 The first of these was the 1987 Holiday Special and it went on sale along with this issue as the advert below by co-editor Patrick Gallagher announced.

 The next issue of OiNK is the birthday issue!
 That’s right, can you believe it’s already been almost a full year since this read through of the world’s greatest comic began?
 The issue marks the end of the comic’s first year rather than the beginning of the second as would be traditional (typical OiNK), and marks a year since the release of the preview issue.
 This might seem strange at first but remember the preview wasn’t a shrunk down, miniature sneak peek of what was to come, it was a full-sized issue and worthy of celebration.